Aliases for PRMT1 Gene

 GeneCards Summary for PRMT1 Gene

 PRMT1 (Protein Arginine Methyltransferase 1) is a Protein Coding gene.
-Diseases associated with PRMT1 include Ewing Sarcoma.
-Among its related pathways are Gene Expression and FoxO signaling pathway.
+Diseases associated with PRMT1 include Ewing Sarcoma and Nemaline Myopathy 5.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
 Gene Ontology (GO) annotations related to this gene include methyltransferase activity.
 An important paralog of this gene is PRMT8.

-Arginine methyltransferase that methylates (mono and asymmetric dimethylation) the guanidino nitrogens of arginyl residues present in proteins such as ESR1, histone H2, H3 and H4, PIAS1, HNRNPA1, HNRNPD, NFATC2IP, SUPT5H, TAF15, EWS, HABP4 and SERBP1 (PubMed:16879614).
-Constitutes the main enzyme that mediates monomethylation and asymmetric dimethylation of histone H4 Arg-4 (H4R3me1 and H4R3me2a, respectively), a specific tag for epigenetic transcriptional activation.
-Together with dimethylated PIAS1, represses STAT1 transcriptional activity, in the late phase of interferon gamma (IFN-gamma) signaling.
+Arginine methyltransferase that methylates (mono and asymmetric dimethylation) the guanidino nitrogens of arginyl residues present in proteins such as ESR1, histone H2, H3 and H4, ILF3, HNRNPA1, HNRNPD, NFATC2IP, SUPT5H, TAF15, EWS, HABP4 and SERBP1 (PubMed:10749851, PubMed:16879614, PubMed:26876602).
+Constitutes the main enzyme that mediates monomethylation and asymmetric dimethylation of histone H4 'Arg-4' (H4R3me1 and H4R3me2a, respectively), a specific tag for epigenetic transcriptional activation.
 May be involved in the regulation of TAF15 transcriptional activity, act as an activator of estrogen receptor (ER)-mediated transactivation, play a key role in neurite outgrowth and act as a negative regulator of megakaryocytic differentiation, by modulating p38 MAPK pathway.
+Methylates RBM15, promoting ubiquitination and degradation of RBM15 (PubMed:26575292).
 Methylates FOXO1 and retains it in the nucleus increasing its transcriptional activity.
 Methylates CHTOP and this methylation is critical for its 5-hydroxymethylcytosine (5hmC)-binding activity (PubMed:25284789).
 Methylates H4R3 in genes involved in glioblastomagenesis in a CHTOP- and/or TET1-dependent manner (PubMed:25284789).

 Protein arginine methyltransferases are enyzmes that catalyze the transfer of methyl groups from S-adenosylmethionine (SAM) to the arginine residues on histones and other proteins.
 The dysregulation of this methylation is critical in the development of certain cancers.